MOTY12/Devops/05. Nginx/readme.md

+## Nginx
+A high performance web server and a reverse proxy server
 ## Client-server architecture
 It is a computing model in which the server hosts, delivers and manages most of the resources and services to be consumed by the client.